ricardo-devis-agullo/Hitter/README.md

 The main use for this is when you want to do hits to an analytics endpoint, where you just want a reliable and fast way to send something and you don't care about the response.

-That's why this library will try first using a [Image](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image) request, then with [sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (if supported).
+That's why this library will try first using a [Image](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image) request, and if the payload is too long, then with [sendBeacon](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) and [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) (if supported).

 Although with XMLHttpRequest and sendBeacon will use a POST method, it will still send the payload as a [query param](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) string on plain text.